Sales & Use Tax Update (Tax Bulletin 16-3)

 Are there going to be instances in whereas the sales tax paid by an employee is not reimbursable?

-Any sales tax paid on meals purchased during non-travel activities that meets #1 (mission) and #3 (college determination) requirements and could have been paid for by SPCC or direct billing but a personal credit card was used instead, may not be reimbursable.
+Any sales tax paid on meals purchased during non-travel activities that meets #1 (mission) and #3 (university determination) requirements and could have been paid for by SPCC or direct billing but a personal credit card was used instead, may not be reimbursable.

 When is the sales tax reimbursable?